thestackcollective/curriculum-site/module0/lessons/problem-solving.md

 - Use technical terms
 - Choose reliable sources (MDN or Ruby docs)

 If the solution you're looking for isn't in the first two pages of results, it's probably not there.
-You might try reframing your search terms or use another resource, like your Turing community!
+You might try reframing your search terms or use another resource, like your TheStackCollective community!

 ## Problem Solving in Action
 Find and open your <a href="https://replit.com/@turingschool/m0lessonsrepl#main.rb" target="blank">Mod 0 Lessons Repl </a> from previous lessons.
 Comment out all the code from previous lessons.
 Then, in that repl, complete the challenges below.
 Don't get too caught up in finding the solution - focus instead on your PROCESS.
 Push yourself to slow down and follow the process outlined above.
 And remember that you can post questions in Slack if you hit blockers!